 Concussion in Sports

-We recommend that athletes and coaches watch this 12-minute interactive concussion education film called CrashCourse, created by Teachaid.org, which is affiliated with Stanford University.
+We recommend that athletes, parents, and coaches watch this 12-minute interactive concussion education film called CrashCourse, created by Teachaid.org, which is affiliated with Stanford University.
 Some points from the film:

 Most concussions heal within 10 days if you take the right steps.